How to write an application for admission to a school

 5. Mention your research

 Why do you think the school is a great fit?
 Mention the learning institution’s appeal and how you think they might assist you academically in the request for school admission.
 Remember to be honest, personable and specific in your composition.
-You can even thank the admission panel for allowing you to express your interest in the school.
+The application must be genuine and specific by avoiding generalisation.

 6. Check your draft

 Since it is a draft piece, you can make any corrections possible that will involve the elimination or inclusion of certain text.
-You can rely on a sample application letter for school admission as it can provide you with an idea of the most robust piece.
+If possible, rely on a sample application letter for school admission, as it can provide you with an idea of the most robust piece.

 7. Finalise your piece